orestbida/cookieconsent/Readme.md

 	<script src="<your_path>/cookieconsent.js"></script>
 	```
 3. initialize plugin with a config. object like <a href="#full_example">full example</a>

-## Cookie-consent default expiration time
-The default expiration time for the cookie consent is `6 months`

 ## TODO
 List of things to implement